Constraining the Higgs Trilinear Coupling from an $SU(2)$ Quadruplet with Bounded-from-Below Conditions: -matrix for the Higgs doublet and a quadruplet

-We would like to thank Gauthier Durieux, Matthew McCullough, Ennio Salvioni, and Hardi Veerm\"{a}e for discussions, and Niko Koivunen and Luca Marzola for reading the manuscript and useful comments.
-This work was supported by the Estonian Research Council grant PRG434, by the European Regional Development Fund and the programme Mobilitas Pluss grant MOBTT5, and by the EU through the European Regional Development Fund CoE program TK133 ``The Dark Side of the Universe''.
+We would like to thank Gauthier Durieux, Matthew McCullough, Ennio Salvioni, Hardi Veerm\"{a}e and Luis Lavoura for discussions, and Niko Koivunen and Luca Marzola for reading the manuscript and useful comments.
+This work was supported by the Estonian Research Council grants PRG803, RVTT3 and RVTT7, and the CoE program TK202 ``Fundamental Universe''.